 And yet, despite possessing the necessary capabilities and willingness to change, only about a quarter of employees say they are effective at following through on that initiative and changing how they work.

-If leadership flipped where they focused their time and attention, from the resistors to the early adopters, they could leverage the adopters’ behavior and attitude to get more employees on board with the change.
+Flip where you’re focusing your time and attention, from the resistors to the early adopters, and leverage the adopters’ behavior and attitude to get more employees on board with the change.

-Then, sustain that momentum by offering continued support and peer accountability.
+Then, sustain that momentum through peer accountability, which increases the probability of completing a goal by up to 95%.
 This is where peer advocates and middle management can be a resource.

-The tips we’ve outlined here can help you transition from change managers to change leaders:
+The tips we’ve outlined here can help you avoid common pitfalls that lead to failed change initiatives.